allissondonadia/quake-game-log/README.md

 #### Step 3: 🏃‍♂️ Running the Project

-- Development Mode: `npm run start`
+- Development Mode: `npm run start:dev`
 - The project will automatic import in memory the log file `resources/qgames.log`

 #### Step 4: Using API